GfSE/SpecIF/documentation/02_Concepts.md

 * A ↯ *Requirement* is a singular documented physical and functional need that a particular design, product or process must be able to perform.

-* A 🖿 *Collection* is a logic (often conceptual) group of elements or other collections.
+* A 🖿 *Collection* is a logical (often conceptual) group of elements or other collections.
 Examples for collections are folders is a file system, groups in BPMN or packages in UML/SysML.

 With these few fundamental elements, a model integration can be done with SpecIF.
 Each individual element of a specific tool or specific modeling language is mapped to these fundamental element types.